 The Chemistry Experiment

-“The two elements the traveler first captures in the big city are extrahumanarchitecture and furious rhythm.
+“The two elements the traveler first captures in the big city are extrahuman architecture and furious rhythm.
 Geometry and anguish.” –Federico García Lorca, Poet in New York

 1. The formula for limestone: CaCO3

-But today, she’s having an argument.
-That is, the artist argues with my conscience.
+But today, I'm having an argument.
+That is, the artist in me argues with my conscience.
 Because today, I walked across the Brooklyn Bridge, having flown 3,000 miles (that’s carbon offsets for 4,000 pounds of emissions) for a New York walkabout my wanderer self desperately needed (wanted), a post-vax get-out-of-Seattle break.
 I face the reality of the “concrete jungle” we’ve constructed for ourselves.
 Today, from that bridge, I turned around to behold the panorama of choices we’ve made, building cities even more overgrown now than when zoologist Desmond Morris called up the jungle image in “The Human Zoo,” where the survival needs of humanity are provided for, but at the cost of living in an unnatural environment.

 What hasn’t been said about the Brooklyn Bridge, a defining work of New York City architecture: a supple swoop of suspension cables, classic Gothic-Revival double arches of granite, ingenious engineering.
 The first suspension bridge to use steel cabling instead of iron.
 Its span, almost 1,600 feet, was the longest in the world.
 Its 135-foot clearance, allowing tall ships to pass beneath, set the standard for bridge construction.